-AU students come into contact with individuals from around the world, providing a rich and culturally diverse environment in which to study.
+AU students have the opportunity to come into contact with individuals from around the world, providing a rich and culturally diverse environment in which to study.
+Students broaden their cultural perspective while at the same time remaining in touch with their own cultural identity.